Cash vs. Accrual accounting

 - better suited to businesses that don't get paid straight away (for example, architects often provide services that they invoice at a later date)

 - a system that tracks your true financial position as it captures money that is owed to you and money you owe others

 - helpful if you're dealing with lots of contracts or large amounts of money.

 Accrual accounting is more complicated than cash accounting so you'll need an in-depth understanding of bookkeeping methods or a professional to help you out.

 To work out which method best suits your business, think about:

 - how complicated your business transactions and processes are

-If you aren't sure, it's a good idea to talk to a business or accounting professional.
+If you aren't sure, it's a good idea to talk to a professional.